repobrain/repobrain.github.io/README.md

 ## [UsefulEverything](https://github.com/repobrain/UsefulEverything)
 **A collection of useful documentation on everything tech-related.**

-*Disclaimer: none of the material in UsefulAndroid was created by me.
+*Disclaimer: none of the material in UsefulEverything was created by me.
 It only contains links to the original content creators.*